USDA-ARS-GBRU/itsxpress/README.rst

 uses the hmm model from ITSx so results are comparable.

-ITSxpress is also available as a `QIIME2 Plugin`_
+ITSxpress is also available as a `QIIME2 Plugin`_ Qiime2 version 2022.8 is the required version to using this end of life version 1 ITSxpress plugin with Qiime2.

 .. _`Bengtsson-Palme et al. (2013)`: https://doi.org/10.1111/2041-210X.12073
 .. _ITSx: http://microbiology.se/software/itsx/